misraaks/Enshrouded-Server-Bot/README.md

 ## Setup
 1. Install Enshrouded server using steamcmd, as described [here](https://hub.tcno.co/games/enshrouded/dedicated_server/).
 2. Check the global variables in `bot.js` and edit them to your liking.
-The paths can (and probably should) be relative to the `bot.js` script itself.
-For my setup, I put my `steamcmd` folder containing the Enshrouded install in this project directory.
-Even if you also put your `steamcmd` folder in this folder, you still need to edit `backupDirectory` and `serverQueryPort` to match your preferences and server settings.
 3. Setup your Discord bot (instructions copied from Stonley890's [mc-console-bot](https://github.com/Stonley890/mc-console-bot))
     1. Go to https://discord.com/developers/applications and create a new application.
 Give it any name, description, or icon.
     2. Go to the **Bot** tab and create a bot.
 Give it a name.